b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 # G #

+### GASSER, E. ###

+Gasser, Erika Anne (2007).
+'Manhood, Witchcraft and Possession in Old and New England'.
+Dissertation for the Doctor of Philosophy degree.
+History & Women’s Studies.
+Ann Arbor, Michigan, U.S.A.: The University of Michigan.

+**Purport:**
+...

 ### GAULDIN, R. ###

 * Gauldin, Robert (2004, 1997).
 'Harmonic Practice: In Tonal Music'.
 Second edition.
 New York, N.Y., U.S.A.: W. W. Norton & Company, Inc. ISBN 0393976661.